Plants we regret losing

 Eremophila glabra prostrate ‘Pancake’

 We planted three Eremophila glabra prostrate ‘Pancake’ in January 2016.
-This plant is a carpet forming, grey leaved plant with red tubular flowers which fade to orange.
+This plant is a carpet-forming, grey leaved plant with red tubular flowers which fade to orange.
 These plants performed well for the first year but then went totally brown in the heat of January 2017 and we eventually removed them.

 Eremophila glabra ‘Roseworthy’